Skip to main content

 • Replace clinical methods (DEXA, BodPod, etc.)

-• Correct for inconsistent photos (different angles every time)
+• Correct for inconsistent photos (different setup every check-in)

-Aim for repeatable check‑ins.
-If your photo setup is consistent, your estimates become more useful even if they’re not perfect.
+Aim for repeatable setup.
+If your photos are consistent, estimates become much more useful even though they are still estimates.

 Why LeanLens uses a range + confidence

-• A range (so you don’t overreact to tiny differences)
+• A range so you don’t overreact to tiny shifts

-• A confidence cue (so you know when to treat the estimate lightly)
+• A confidence cue so you can weigh the result appropriately

 • Same lighting (ideally bright, indirect)

-• Same distance (use a tripod spot or floor mark)
+• Same distance (tripod spot or floor mark)

 • Same camera height (roughly mid-torso)